oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Selectively disclosable claims are omitted from the SD-JWT.
 Instead, the digests of the respective Disclosures and potentially decoy digests are contained as an array in a new JWT claim, `_sd`.

-The `_sd` claim MUST be an array of strings, each string being a digest of a Disclosure or a decoy digest as described above.
+The `_sd` key MUST refer to an array of strings, each string being a digest of a Disclosure or a decoy digest as described above.

 The array MAY be empty in case the Issuer decided not to selectively disclose any of the claims at that level.
-However, it is RECOMMENDED to omit `_sd` claim in this case to save space.
+However, it is RECOMMENDED to omit the `_sd` key in this case to save space.

 The Issuer MUST hide the original order of the claims in the array.
 To ensure this, it is RECOMMENDED to shuffle the array of hashes, e.g., by sorting it alphanumerically or randomly.
 The precise method does not matter as long as it does not depend on the original order of elements.

 Issuers MUST NOT issue SD-JWTs where

  * the key `_sd` is already used for the purpose other than to contain the array of digests, or
- * the claim value contained in a Disclosure contains (at the top level or nested deeper) an object with an `_sd` key, or
  * the same Disclosure value appears more than once (in the same array or in different arrays).